hnformentin/gathering-iris/README.md

 ## Data requirements
 * User provided data should be a table with rows being timestamps and columns being measurements.
   ** If all the rows share timestamps we can just slice it there (?)

+## MVP1
+One flask service running with different endpoints.
+One of the gets you the met data, one of them combines and also depends on the met one and takes user input.

 (
 # SI Gathering Challenge: Template